Please ensure Javascript is enabled for purposes of website accessibility

 Another great way of using your tax refund is to invest in your future.
 For example, if you’re planning to further your college education, your refund could cover tuition, textbooks, or other expenses.

 Alternatively, you could also start to look even further into the future and use this money to open or contribute to a retirement account, like an IRA, to build long-term wealth.
-Even small contributions to a retirement account can grow significantly over time.
+Even small contributions to a retirement account may help it grow over time.
 Investing in things like education or retirement creates opportunities for future growth and can lead to a more secure financial future.

 5. Save for a Major Purchase